West-Tiwan/Computational_Server/README.md

-# Computational Server
+# Multithreaded Computational Server

-<p>Server with Socket to client made using JAVA</p>
+<p>Multithreaded Server with Socket to connect with clients made using JAVA</p>

 ### How to run?

 1. Compile & run server
-2. Compile & run client
+2. Compile & run client(multiple)

 ### how to end?